-The Republic of the Philippines is expected to continue its effort in the field with its 1,500-man civic action group.
-The individual civic action teams have completed 600,000 MEDCAPS and DENTCAPS.
+The Republic of the Philippines is expected to continue its effort in the field with its 1,500 man civic action group.
+The individual civic actions teams have completed more than 600,000 Medcaps and Dentcaps.
 The teams are active in the Tay Ninh area.
 The Philippine group has been active since 1964.
-Nationalist China is providing a psychological operations (PSYOPS) group to act as advisors to various Vietnamese Armed Forces headquarters and schools.
+Nationalist China is providing a psychological operations group to act as advisors to various Vietnamese Armed Forces headquarters and schools.
 Almost all of the soldiers sent by China are field grade officers with a background in education.

-It took the United States nearly 300 years to develop from a youthful frontier to the most powerful nation in the world.
+It took the United States nearly 300 years to develop from a youthful frontier into the most powerful nation in the world.
 Vietnam, like many developing nations, is trying to modernize in much less time.
 The Republic of Vietnam is faced with the additional problem of trying to progress in the wake of constant war.
 She is fighting on two difficult fronts at the same time, but she is not alone in the fight.